 Firstly, let’s give the question some perspective.
 If any landlord is pondering the idea of managing their own property, then there’s obvious desire, but also hesitation.
 The former is usually stemmed from the opportunity of saving money, while the latter is generally stemmed from inexperience (that’s important to the relevance of my advise).
 Straight off the bat, the landlord is prepared to manage his own property, as opposed to a landlord that categorically demands minimal involvement with letting their property, and is willing to pay the premium fees for that to happen.

-With the emergence of online letting agents offering tenant find services for as little as £42.50, it’s become easier and more compelling than ever to go it alone.
+With the emergence of online letting agents offering tenant-find services at puny costs, it’s become easier and more compelling than ever to go it alone.
 There used to be a time when the price-mark between a “tenant find” service and a “fully managed service” was relatively marginal (2-5%), so it often made sense to pay a little extra for the full package.
 But times have changed, online letting agents have ripped apart the price differential by a substantial amount, so now opting for the managed package will cost significantly more.
 However, despite that, I would still advice shiny new landlords to use a high street letting agent to manage their property/tenancy to start with if they’re unsure about which route to take.
 To some of my regular readers this may seem conflicting, because my philosophy on life has typically involved the demise of high street letting agents and their bullshit smuggy tactics, and I’m pretty sure I’ve written several feisty blog posts on why everyone should avoid letting agents like a bucket of anal warts.
 Strangely enough, if you had asked me a few years ago, I would have advised the landlord to fuck letting agents right off, and go it alone.
 But I stand here today with a different mindset, and I’m not even sure what changed.
 Perhaps I’m just wiser.

 While I’ve had very few positive things to say about letting agents in recent times, I need to clarify that my opinions were formed from the perspective of a relatively experienced landlord, and I think that’s a crucial factor.
 I actually believe letting agents are suitable for three types of landlords 1) the inexperienced 2) those that want minimal involvement 3) overseas landlords.
 Every other landlord should be focusing on managing their own properties, because the figures don’t stack-up as well when using a high street letting agent and it really isn’t that difficult to do, especially if you find good tenants.